vishalbalaji/trpc-svelte-query-adapter/README.md

 # `tRPC` - `svelte-query` Adapter

+> **NOTE:** The README on [npmjs](https://npmjs.com/) might not be fully up to date.
+Please refer to the [README on the Github Repo](https://github.com/vishalbalaji/trpc-svelte-query-adapter/#readme) for the latest setup instructions.

 This package provides an adapter to call `tRPC` procedures wrapped with <code>[@tanstack/svelte-query](https://tanstack.com/query/v4/docs/svelte/overview)</code>, similar to <code>[@trpc/react-query](https://trpc.io/docs/react)</code>.
 This is made possible using <code>[proxy-deep](https://www.npmjs.com/package/proxy-deep)</code>.

 ## Installation